 The foundation’s board:

-Christine Buhl Andersen, chairman
+Christine Buhl Andersen, chair of the board

 The board meets approximately every three weeks to review received applications.